wp-plugins/child-theme-configurator/readme.txt

 * Export Child Theme as Zip Archive
 * Import web fonts and use them in place of Theme fonts
 * Apply changes in a Child Theme without touching the Parent Theme
-* Identify and override exact selectors from the Parent Theme
+* Identify and override exact CSS selectors from the Parent Theme
 * Change colors, backgrounds, font styles globally without changing other rules.
-* Tweak individual style selectors
+* Tweak individual CSS selectors
 * Automatically create and preview CSS3 gradients
 * Automatically generate cross-browser and vendor-prefixed rules
 * View style changes before committing to them